Indiana women hold VCU to 32 points in 1st round of NCAAs

 Berger scored all but nine of Indiana’s first-half points as both teams struggled from the floor, shooting below 34%.
 Mackenzie Holmes, Patberg and Berger each made a basket in the second quarter, that ended with each team scoring just six points.

-It was Holmes’ turn in the fourth, scoring six points in the opening four minutes, and the Hoosiers ran away with it during a 22-3 quarter as VCU did not make a field goal.
+“It’s been a while since we played.
+It was a rough first half, even though we went in with a lead but with this group you just anticipate getting better in the third quarter and even better in the fourth,” Indiana coach Teri Moren said.

-Holmes finished with 14 points, seven rebounds and five blocks for Indiana.
-Berger also grabbed eight rebounds, and Aleksa Gulbe had seven points and 10 boards.
+Holmes took her turn in the fourth, scoring six points in the opening four minutes, and the Hoosiers ran away with it as VCU did not make a field goal in the quarter.

 AAU CONNECTION